Who do I speak to regarding program requirements?

 The Career Center in the SAB is the main university resource for internship information, and OS majors should visit that office when beginning their internship search.
 Students should also visit the LSA Internships website.
 Any opportunities for internships that come through the OS program will be passed on to students via email.

 Students have three options to receive credit for their summer internship.
-For information on how to get credit for the summer internship, visit the Internship Information section.
+For information on how to get credit for the summer internship, visit the Internship Information section on the portal.

 Is there a limit on the number of Ross Business School classes I can take?